ucdavis-bioinformatics-training/2018-June-RNA-Seq-Workshop/monday/Intro2CLI.md

 **21\.** Some tricks to make your life much easier First and the most important is the use of TAB key.
 It auto-completes command names, file path.
-It saves a lot of trouble of typying every single character in a command.
-For example, in order to finishe a command ***cd /home/username/Intro2CLI/test***, you could type ***cd /h***, then hit TAB key, you will get the auto-completed "cd /home/".
+It saves a lot of trouble of typing every single character in a command.
+For example, in order to finished a command ***cd /home/username/Intro2CLI/test***, you could type ***cd /h***, then hit TAB key, you will get the auto-completed "cd /home/".
 Then try to type the first letter of your user name, if your user name is unique at each letter, it will auto-complete.
 If not, by hitting TAB multiple times, the system will list all possibilities starting with the letter you have typed.
 Add a couple more letters from your user name, at some point it will auto-complete to the path of your home directory "cd /home/username/".
 Then type "I", followed by the TAB key, and you should get "cd /home/username/Intro2CLI/".
 Then type "t", followed by the TAB key, and you should get "cd /home/username/Intro2CLI/test".

 Secondly, the command ***history***.
 It lists every single command that you have used up to a certain number0 It is very useful when one wants to recall what he/she has done.